KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 {{< readfile file="/content/docs/use/kxmlgui/saving_and_loading/mainwindow.h" highlight="cpp" >}}

 To add the ability to load and save files, we must add the functions which will do the work.
-Since the functions will be called through [Qt's signal/slot](http://doc.qt.io/qt-6/signalsandslots.html) mechanism we must specify that these functions are slots.
-Since we are using slots in this header file, we must also add the [Q_OBJECT](docs:qtcore;QObject::Q_OBJECT) macro.
+Since the functions will be called through [Qt's signal/slot](http://doc.qt.io/qt-6/signalsandslots.html) mechanism we must specify that these functions are slots using either `Q_SLOTS` or `slots`; the former for libraries, the latter for end user applications.
+Since we are using slots in this header file, we must also add the [Q_OBJECT](docs:qtcore;QObject::Q_OBJECT) macro, as only [Q_OBJECTs](docs:qtcore;QObject::Q_OBJECT) can have signals and slots.

-We also want to keep track of the filename of the currently opened file so we declare a [QString](docs:qtcore;QString) `fileName`.
+We also want to keep track of the filename of the currently opened file, so we declare a [QString](docs:qtcore;QString) `fileName`.

 ### mainwindow.cpp